 Nature and You Lecture Series: “The Wonderful Weird World of Galls” with Mary K. Hanson

 Back by popular demand!
 Tuleyome’s own in-house Certified California Naturalist (and gall expert), Mary K. Hanson will bring her lecture about the amazing world of galls to Woodland.
 No doubt you’ve seen the large “oak apple” galls on trees throughout the region, but do you know what causes them to form?
-And did you know there are hundreds of different galls that can be found around here?
+And did you know there are many many different galls that can be found around here?
 Come to the lecture to learn about the wonderful weird world of galls and you will never look at a leaf (particularly an oak leaf) the same way again.

 The Woodland Public Library is at 250 First Street Woodland, CA 95695 and the lecture will be held in the Leake Room (enter from the parking lot on the North Side of the library).

 Questions?
 Contact Bill Grabert at email@example.com

 This lecture is part of the monthly “Nature and You” lecture series sponsored by Tuleyome.
 Tuleyome is a 501(c)(3) nonprofit conservation organization based in Woodland, California.
 The word “Tuleyome” (pronounced too-lee-OME-ee) is a Lake Miwok Indian word that means “deep home place”.
 And that term “deep home place” exemplifies our deep connection to our environment, our communities and our regional public lands.